tensorpack/benchmarks/ImageNet/README.md

-Some scripts to test dataflow speed.
+Some scripts to test ImageNet reading speed.

 Best speed on ImageNet:

++ With `tensorpack.dataflow` (pure python loader):

-With augmentations=[GoogleNetResize, Lighting, Flip], reach 5600 image/s on a DGX1.
+Augmentations=[GoogleNetResize, Lighting, Flip]: reach 5.6k image/s on a DGX1.

++ With `tf.data`:

+Augmentations=[GoogleNetResize, Flip]: 10k image/s on a DGX1.